The Master Tile is used to perform the global functions summarised in the illustration below:

 Press Call again to disengage the assign function.

-The Focus fader, along with its associated Mute, Q and Solo buttons and the Quick Controls in the bottom left corner of the Control Tile always operate on the Focus channel.
+The Focus fader, along with its associated Mute, Q and Solo buttons and the Quick Controls in the bottom left corner of the Control Tile (if fitted) always operate on the 'Focused' path.

 To quickly access the assigned path, press the Focus Fader's CALL button once.